 Finding the right car for you will ultimately depend on what you’re looking for, so to help you along the way, here is a guide to the 15 car brands in this year’s review and what they have to offer.

 The Japanese manufacturer has been a staple within the small car community, with its flagship Swift model one of the most popular cars on Australian roads.
 With a new 2018 model available, as well as the Swift Sports model also fresh on the market, Suzuki looks set to cement its reputation as offering great-value city run-arounds.
-For those after a larger model, Suzuki has also released new updates to its Baleno, S-Cross and Vitara models, suitable for larger families or those after that SUV feeling.
+For those after something larger, Suzuki offers the Baleno, S-Cross and Vitara models, suitable for larger families or those after that SUV feeling.
 In addition to its five-star sweep in our latest new cars review, Suzuki also earned four stars for driving experience, point of sale service and car servicing, while scoring three stars for after sale service.

 A consistent performer in the new car market, Honda has maintained its four-star overall satisfaction rating from last year, while also scoring four stars for its point of sale service, after sale service and reliability.
 It gained a top score of five stars for car servicing, but only scored three stars for driving experience and value for money.
 Honda has been a solid choice regardless of which car you’d like.
 Offering small cars, family movers and even sports cars, Honda has something for you whether you’re a lead foot or a Sunday driver.
 Keep an eye out for the new Civic and Civic Type R.